Look, Lead, Love, Learn: Four Steps to Better Business, a Better Life - and Conquering Complexity in the Process

 Note from the publisher

-I’ve known Bill for close to a decade.
-I worked closely with him and with MACPA CEO Tom Hood to help them launch CPASuccess six years ago.
-Then Bill signed up for Beta Author Boost to write his first eBook.
+I worked closely with Bill and with MACPA CEO Tom Hood to help them launch CPASuccess in 2006.
+Then Bill signed up for my Beta Author Boost program to write a short book.

 As the principal author of CPASuccess and with over 1,000 blog posts to his name, Bill had an enormous amount of material to draw upon.